SystemsApproach/book/data/presentation.rst

    Presentation formatting involves encoding and decoding application data.

 You might ask what makes this problem challenging.
 One reason is that computers represent data in different ways.
 For example, some computers represent floating-point numbers in IEEE standard 754 format, while some older machines still use their own nonstandard format.
 Even for something as simple as integers, different architectures use different sizes (e.g., 16-bit, 32-bit, 64-bit).
-To make matters worse, on some machines integers are represented in *big-endian* form (the most significant bit of a word is in the byte with the highest address), while on other machines integers are represented in *little-endian* form (the most significant bit is in the byte with the lowest address).
+To make matters worse, on some machines integers are represented in *big-endian* form (the most significant bit of a word—the "big end"—is in the byte with the lowest address), while on other machines integers are represented in *little-endian* form (the least significant bit—the "little end"—is in the byte with the lowest address).
 For example, PowerPC processors are big-endian machines, and the Intel x86 family is a little-endian architecture.
-Today, many architectures support both representations (and so are called *bi-endian*), but the point is that you can never be sure how the host you are communicating with stores integers.
+Today, many architectures (e.g., ARM) support both representations (and so are called *bi-endian*), but the point is that you can never be sure how the host you are communicating with stores integers.
 The big-endian and little-endian representations